 All players begin by writing 50 on their score sheets.

-Place two dried peas into a plastic cup.
+The first player puts two dried peas into a plastic cup.

-Next player takes a turn.
+The next player takes a turn.

 The first player to reach zero wins.

 Once you've played a few times, try changing the game!

 What could you do with the two numbers instead of adding them?

 How could you change the board?

 What happens when you change the rules?